JohanAlvedal/Svotc/readme.md

 This is **not a drop-in upgrade from 2.x.x**.

-Several earlier subsystems have been removed or merged into a smaller and more transparent core.
+Several previous subsystems have been removed or merged into a smaller and more transparent core.
 The old 2.x structure and logic should not be reused without review.

 ---

-## What changed?
+## What has changed?

 ### Previous structure (2.x.x)